wacncontent/CustomizeTool/output/articles/app-service-web/store-new-relic-web-sites-dotnet-application-performance-management.md

 New Relic Standard is free to Azure users.
 New Relic Pro is offered in multiple packages based on which website mode you are using, and the instance size if you are using reserved mode.

-For pricing information see the [New Relic page in the Azure Marketplace](/marketplace/partners/newrelic/newrelic).
+For pricing information see the [New Relic page in the Azure gallery](/marketplace/partners/newrelic/newrelic).

 > [AZURE.NOTE] Pricing is only listed for up to 10 compute instances.
 For counts greater than 10 please contact New Relic (sales@newrelic.com) for volume pricing.

 Azure customers receive a 2 week trial subscription of New Relic Pro when they deploy the New Relic agent.

-Sign up for New Relic using the Azure Marketplace
+Sign up for New Relic using the Azure gallery
 --

-New Relic integrates seamlessly with Azure Web Roles, Worker roles and Azure Websites.
+New Relic integrates seamlessly with Azure Web Roles, Worker roles and Azure Web App.

-To sign up for New Relic directly from the Azure Marketplace, follow these four easy steps.
+To sign up for New Relic directly from the Azure gallery, follow these four easy steps.

 ## Step 1.
 Create a New Relic account

-1. Log in to the [Azure preview portal](https://manage.windowsazure.cn) and click **New** in the corner.
+1. Log in to the [Azure Management Portal](https://manage.windowsazure.cn) and click **New** in the corner.
 3. Click **Developer services** > **New Relic APM**.
 4. Configure your New Relic account by specifying the following, then click **Create**.
 	- **Name**